tarof429/stuckathome/kvm/part2_automating_kvm_install.md

 ## Using cloud-init

+Note: these steps no longer work with the latest ArchLinux.

 Cloud-init is a feature of KVM that allows us to quickly provision VMs.

-First, download the cloud linux qcow2 image from https://cloud.centos.org/centos/7/images/ and copy it to /var/lib/libvirt/boot.
+Next, download the cloud linux qcow2 image from https://cloud.centos.org/centos/7/images/ and copy it to /var/lib/libvirt/boot.

 Next, create a snapshot of our cloud image with expanded storage.